-An Initial Public Offering or IPO represents the first time a company makes its shares available for trade on a stock exchange.
+An initial public offering, usually shortened as IPO, represents the first time a company makes its shares available for trade on a stock exchange.
 Private companies can use IPOs to raise capital and fuel future growth, and hundreds of companies go public most years, presenting an opportunity for interested investors.

 The number of IPOs per year varies, depending on market conditions and the ease with which companies can raise capital via other methods.
-Looking at IPO statistics can offer some perspective on how frequently companies decide to go public and which sectors tend to see the biggest launches.
+IPO statistics can offer some perspective on how frequently companies decide to go public and which sectors tend to see the most significant launches.

 Number of IPOs by Year

-A look at IPO history shows that the number of initial public offerings fluctuates greatly by year and by decade.
-The last two decades have seen nearly 4,700 IPOs.
+A look at IPO history shows that the number of initial public offerings fluctuates significantly by year and decade.
+Since 2000, there have been nearly 5,900 IPOs.
 Here’s a look at IPO filings by year for that time frame:

 |Year||Number of IPOs|

 The number of IPOs in any given year tend to follow movements in the economic cycle.
-In 2008, for example, there were just 62 IPOs as the economy faced a historic housing crisis.
+In 2008, for example, there were just 62 IPOs as the economy and stock market were in the midst of a historic downturn.
 IPO activity didn’t pick up the pace again until 2010, once the Great Recession had ended.

 Previous Year IPOs